nafizjiwa/REACT-REDUX-Complex-State/README.md

             return arraySliceName1.filter(element=>element.id !== action.payload.id);

-## combineReducers(reducers) ENABLES THE REDUCER COMPOSITION by RETURNING A rootReducer( )
+## combineReducers() ENABLES THE REDUCER COMPOSITION by RETURNING A rootReducer( )
+- We don't have to create our own rootReducers

-- CombineReducer accepts a reducer object and returns a rootReducer function of slices.
+- CombineReducer accepts a reducer object and returns a rootReducer containing all slices.
 #### CombineReducer --> returns an auto generated Root Reducer
 #### &emsp;  &emsp; &emsp; &emsp;  &emsp; --> SO NO NEED TO HARD CODE A REDUCER